 Beyond just closing the language gap, a US virtual assistant will also understand cultural norms that you might take for granted.
 This includes taking vacations on the same holidays with you, interacting with customers in a familiar manner, and understanding the general business climate of the US.
 For example, let’s say you need someone to review your product pages for a credit union website.
 The typical US assistant might have a better understanding of how loans, checking accounts, and other financial staples work in the US.

 Pro: They can work at the same time you do

-If you are looking for someone to cover a 9-5 type schedule, then most US virtual assistants are prepared to do just that.
+If you are looking for someone to work when you work, then most US virtual assistants are prepared to do just that.
 If you need a lot of communication and interaction during the day, then make sure that expectation is set up early on, especially if you decide to go international instead.

 The cons of a US virtual assistant